kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Objects may report multiple conditions, and new types of conditions may be added in the future or by 3rd party controllers.
 Therefore, conditions are represented using a list/slice of objects, where each condition has a similar structure.
-Conditions are most useful when they follow some consistent
+This collected should be treated as a map with a key of `type`.

-conventions:
+Conditions are most useful when they follow some consistent conventions:

 * Conditions should be added to explicitly convey properties that users and components care about rather than requiring those properties to be inferred